Nerve Function Restoration

 Movement Nerve Transfer Surgery

-• A healthy working nerve is redirected to restore lost muscle movement
+- Redirects a healthy nerve to restore muscle movement

-• Used when original nerve function cannot be recovered
+- Used when the original nerve function cannot be recovered

 Movement Nerve Transfer Surgery

-• A healthy working nerve is redirected to restore lost muscle movement
+- Redirects a healthy nerve to restore muscle movement

-• Used when original nerve function cannot be recovered
+- Used when the original nerve function cannot be recovered

 Sensory Nerve Transfer